-LGBTQIA Social Meetings Every Wednesday of Spring 2017 (starting February 1st) 1-2pm in Student Union 325 (Rainbow Lounge) LGBTQIA Programs & Services and Pride Alliance are working together to provide LGBTQIA Social Meetings.
+LGBTQIA Social Meetings Every Tuesday of Fall 2017 2:30pm in Student Union 325 (Rainbow Lounge) Pride Alliance are working together to provide LGBTQIA Social Meetings.
 These are weekly meetings where those who identify as LGBTQIA and allies meet together.
-Meetings consist of checking in on how each person is […]
+Meetings consist of checking in on how each person is doing, discussing current events, and ultimately learning about […]

 Wednesday, April 12th 6:00pm UMKC Pierson Auditorium Register Here Celebrating UMKC LGBTQIA Pride Month in collaboration with the University of Missouri-Kansas City LGBTQIA Affairs Council, UMKC Student Government Association (SGA), and LGBTQIA Programs & Services in the Office of Student Involvement.
 Angelica Ross: Transgender Entrepreneur, Activist, Model & Actress From the board room, to film […]